Alfred-Hermann Reinhardt: Eastern Front

 Moreover, Reinhardt also received the high Romanian Order of Michael the Brave and was recommended for the Division's commander course.
 He was succeeded in the command of regiment in August 1943 and transported back to Germany, where he was officially assigned to the Führer Reserve and attended the four-weeks course for division commanders in Berlin.
 General Kurt Brennecke who was in charge of the course, rated Reinhardt as very suitable for division command.

-Reinhardt gives the situational briefing to Field Marshall Albert Kesselring (center) and General Joachim Witthöft, Liguria, October 1944.
+Reinhardt gives the situational briefing to Field Marshal Albert Kesselring (center) and General Joachim Witthöft, Liguria, October 1944.

 Reinhardt returned to the Eastern Front in early November 1943 and joined the staff of 73rd Infantry Division located at Melitopol in southeastern Ukraine.
 He served as Deputy to Generalleutnant Hermann Böhme for two weeks, before he was transferred to the same capacity on the staff of 370th Infantry Division under Generalleutnant Fritz Becker near Mykolaiv.

 Finally, Reinhardt was promoted to the rank of Generalmajor on 1 February 1944, and was given his own command on divisional level, the 98th Infanterie-Division.
 His new unit was located on Kerch Peninsula, struggling with advancing Soviet forces.
 Reinhardt led his division during the heavy combats with the Red Army and even he was praised for his performance by generals Erwin Jaenecke and Karl Allmendinger, it soon became obvious that the situation was totally untenable and the German forces would be overrun.
 When the Soviets launched the series of offensives the 98th Division was destroyed during the initial attacks and the remnants were transported from Sevastopol by sea to Romania and then by train to Croatia, including Reinhardt himself.